 - The University of Toronto has a reputation of global excellence.
-U of T is ranked #1 in Canada and #18 in the world according to Times Higher Education's World University Rankings 2022. - The Munk School is located in the heart of Toronto, one of the most dynamic and diverse cities in the world.
-It is near government, private sector and non-profit organizations with a large concentration of policy leaders. - This two-year program allows you to achieve a strong foundation in the study of public policy and become an expert in the field. - You will be taught by expert faculty and practitioners from a wide range of disciplines and experiences. - You will tap into your peers' diverse professional backgrounds and global perspectives, as well as connect to a highly engaged network of over 700+ MPP alumni worldwide.
+U of T is ranked #1 in Canada and #18 in the world according to the Times Higher Education's World University Rankings 2023. - The Munk School is located in the heart of Toronto, one of the most dynamic and diverse cities in the world.
+It is near government, private sector and non-profit organizations with a large concentration of policy leaders. - This two-year program allows you to achieve a strong foundation in the study of public policy and become an expert in the field. - You will be taught by expert faculty and practitioners from a wide range of disciplines and experiences. - You will tap into your peers' diverse professional backgrounds and global perspectives, as well as connect to a highly engaged network of over 950+ MPP alumni worldwide.

-- You will have access to a dedicated Career Services team, who work with you to develop professional skills, build your network, and connect you with employers. - You will gain practical hands-on work experience to enhance your competitiveness in the global job market through your paid summer internship, participation in student leadership initiatives, case competitions, and much more. - Visiting public sector leaders and renowned multidisciplinary faculty help bridge theory and real-world experience by providing contact with senior professionals in government and the broader public, private and community-based sectors. - For the Class of 2022, 93% of graduates were employed in public policy professional positions within three months of graduation.
+- You will have access to a dedicated Career Services team, who work with you to develop professional skills, build your network, and connect you with employers. - You will gain practical hands-on work experience to enhance your competitiveness in the global job market through your paid summer internship, participation in student leadership initiatives, case competitions, and much more. - Visiting public sector leaders and renowned multidisciplinary faculty help bridge theory and real-world experience by providing contact with senior professionals in government and the broader public, private and community-based sectors. - For the Class of 2023, over 80% of graduates were employed in public policy professional positions within three months of graduation.

-Master of Public Policy
+Master of Public Policy (MPP)

-The Munk School's Master of Public Policy is a two-year professional master's program that combines rigorous academic study with a paid summer internship and student leadership opportunities.
+The Munk School's Master of Public Policy (MPP) is a two-year professional master's program that combines rigorous academic study with a paid summer internship and student leadership opportunities.

-Math-Stats Prep Course (Summer before Year 1)
+Math-Econ Prep Courses (Summer before Year 1)

 The Master of Public Policy program provides students with a strong foundation in quantitative research.
-Before starting the first-year fall term, you will take part in a Math-Stats prep course, which will provide a review of many of the mathematical tools required for the first year MPP courses in quantitative methods and economics.
+In the summer before starting the fall term of the first year, you will take part in the Math-Econ Prep Courses.
+These courses will provide a review of many mathematical tools required for the first year MPP courses in quantitative methods and economics.